spenserg92/Books-App/README.md

 # User Stories

   - As a user, I want the ability to sign up.
   - As a user, I want the ability to sign in.
-  - As a user, I want the ability to change my password.
   - As a user, I want the ability to sign out.
   - As a user, I want the ability to add my own books to a list.
   - As a user, I want the ability to update my books.